Enai Noki Paayum Thota: Music

-A. R. Rahman was approached to compose for the film, but he declined citing a busy schedule.
-Then the music director was kept secret by Gautham himself, simply referring the composer as Mr. X. The first single, Maruvaarthai was released on 10 February 2017 and a second single, Naan Pizhaippeno was released on 25 March 2017.
-Thamarai is the lyricist for these 2 singles.
+The music composer of Enai Noki Paayum Thota was kept secret by the director, and was simply referred to as "Mr. X".
+The first single, "Maruvaarthai" was released on 10 February 2017 and a second single, "Naan Pizhaippeno" was released on 25 March 2017.

-After much speculations of who being the music composer of the film, it was revealed that Mr. X is Darbuka Siva through Gautham's Twitter post, marking their first collaboration after previously working with Harris Jayaraj, A. R. Rahman, and Illaiyaraja.
-The restrung version of Maruvaarthai was released on 17 October and therefore, all the songs of this film are now credited with Darbuka Siva as the music director.
-In April 2019, the audio rights were transferred from Ondraga to Sony Music.
+After much speculations of who being the music composer of the film, it was revealed that "Mr. X" is Darbuka Siva through Menon's Twitter post.
+The restrung version of "Maruvaarthai" was released on 17 October and therefore, all the songs of this film are now credited with Darbuka Siva as the composer.
+In April 2019, the audio rights were transferred from Ondraga to Sony Music India.

 Release

-Enai Noki Paayum Thota was planned to release in December 2018 but was delayed due to unforeseen circumstances.
 In November 2018, Lyca Productions bought the film's rights but soon opted out due to some issues.
-As of May 2019, the film was facing uncertainty over its release due to Menon's financial problems and Arka Media Works' stay on films produced/distributed by S. N. Rajarajan.
+Enai Noki Paayum Thota was planned to release in May 2019, but began facing uncertainty over its release due to Menon's financial problems and Arka Media Works' stay on films produced/distributed by S. N. Rajarajan.
 However, in August, Menon announced that the film would be released on 6 September 2019.
 On 5 September, the film's release was further delayed due to lingering financial issues; it was later pushed to 15 November 2019, and then finally to 29 November after Ishari K. Ganesh of Vels Films International bought the film's rights.
-This Film was sold by Zee Tamil.